Frustrated with your guitar amp and thinking about getting an upgrade?

 I recommend using something like the Music Nomad as it’s a very quick and easy way to wipe your strings down which will mean you will do it more often.

-Key lesson: if you’re not regulaly cleaning your strings and semi-regularly changing them, your tone will suffer.
+Key lesson: if you’re not regularly cleaning your strings and semi-regularly changing them, your tone will suffer.

 7. Use your guitar amp’s effects loop (if it has one)

-Take a look at the back of your guitar amp to see if it has a ‘send’ and ‘return’ labelled something like ‘FX LOOP’ (example to the right).
+Take a look at the back of your guitar amp to see if it has a ‘send’ and ‘return’ labeled something like ‘FX LOOP’ (example to the right).